 Shawls were a part of the traditional costume of people living in Andalusia, Germany, Latin America, Madrid and the Near East.
 It started becoming popular for their detailed patterns and drawings and it also grew to be tagged as one of the high fashioned clothing of Western Europe around 1850’s.

 Indian Woollen Textile – Exceptional at Knitting

 India has contributed a lot to the growth of the woollen textile.
 It has proved to be exceptional at knitting.
-Kashmir valley in India is very famous for the knitting of the Pashmina shawls which is made of wool from Capra Hircus, a mountain goat found in Tibet and Central Asia.
+Kashmir valley in India is very famous for the knitting of the shawl wrap which is made of wool from Capra Hircus, a mountain goat found in Tibet and Central Asia.
 The elegant design of a pashmina shawl is very striking and these shawls are in style in Europe, Persia, and in few other western countries for their smoothness and warmness.